flouciel/flouciel.github.io/src/content/blog/telegram-bot-newsletter.md

 #### 2. Telegram Bot.

-The second, and I think much better is using a bot to automatically send notifications from my curated list of resources.
-Telegram is my favorite tool and one I use daily, so it make perfect sense to make it a platform for my knowledge hub.
+The second option, and I think the better one, is using a bot to automatically send notifications from my curated list of resources.
+Telegram is my favorite tool and one I use daily, so it makes perfect sense to use it as a platform for my knowledge hub.

-Here's how it setup:
+Here's how to set it up:

 1. Create a Telegram bot via [BotFather](https://t.me/botfather)
 2. Using [RSStT](https://github.com/Rongronggg9/RSS-to-Telegram-Bot).